androb/deliverables/interviewplaybook/templates/prompt_template.md

 ## Job Description

-{{ Job description provided by the user with the formatting cleaned up }}
+{{ Job description provided by the user with the formatting cleaned up.
+Use bold for headings. }}

 ## Interview Agenda